Authored by the expert who managed and guided the team behind the Japan Property Pack

 Sources: Jelper, Japan Times, Fannie Mae

-15) Compact energy-efficient homes will become popular as environmental concerns grow
+15) Demand for compact, energy-efficient homes will rise as environmental concerns increase

 Compact, energy-efficient homes are gaining popularity as environmental concerns rise.